abhinai2244/Secure-Log-Collection-and-Forensic-Analysis-System/README.md

     - It **mathematically proves** that the log was altered.
     - It identifies specifically *which* block was broken, preserving the chain of custody for all previous records.

-### Key Concepts for Your Review
-- **Immutability**: Once a log is hashed, changing it invalidates the hash.
-- **Traceability**: The "Previous Hash" link ensures that deleting or inserting logs breaks the chain.
-- **Forensics**: We can detect "Silent Failures" where logs are altered without anyone noticing.